 Between March 20-24,2020, EDA hosted an online survey to gather information on the impact the pandemic is having on Alberta businesses.
 To view the results click here.

-Since March, we have been holding a series of FREE virtual seminars designed to connect us with community leaders from Alberta, across Canada and around the world.
-These weekly webinars provide information to help accelerate business and economic recovery.
+During the COVID pandemic, EDA held a series of FREE virtual seminars designed to connect us with community leaders from Alberta, across Canada and around the world.
+These weekly webinars provided information to help accelerate business and economic recovery, profiling various topics and/or industries, as well as post-COVID opportunities.

 Visit the blog below to find presentations and webinar recordings.